Master coding skills through exploring digital systems, algorithms and robots!

 ✔ Year 5 and Year 6

-- We require a large, unfurnished indoor area such as a school hall in which to run the incursion.
+- We require a large, unfurnished indoor area such as a school hall or large multipurpose room in which to run the incursion.
+Please note, a classroom sized area is insufficient space to run the incursion.

 - We require access to the incursion location 45-60 minutes before the start time.

 - We will need to be in one location for the day as setup can take some time.

 - Linked Incursions provides all other necessary resources.

-- Group sizes are limited to a maximum of 35 students.
+- Group sizes are strictly limited to a maximum of 35 students.

 - The incursion runs for 80 to 90 minutes.